 The preexisting choices range from a squarish typeface to a more rounded typeface.
 There are more variations out there with the advancement of printing technology, that being said, these two; square and round typeface forms tend to form the bulk of number plates used in Malaysia.

 Square Euro-type version: The above is similar to the Euro number plate but upon scrutiny it seems to be modelled after UK’s ‘Charles Wright’ number plate typeface.
 Firstly the diagonal strokes of the W are a lot thicker, potentially impacting legibility and readability and secondly the numeral 5 has a diagonal stroke that breaches the bowl, probably to differentiate it from the letter S. The letter D’s horizontal strokes exceed the vertical stem stroke probably to differentiate it from the number 0.

 Semi-Square with rounded characteristics: The above number plate typeface seems to straddle between its square and more rounded cousins.
 The W’s diagonal stroke is more pointed when compared to the Euro-type version.
 However the loop of the numeral 9 is similar in style with the rounded version below, only a little more squarish in nature.

-Ubiquitous rounded version: The above number plate typeface is the most common.
+Ubiquitous rounded version: The above number plate typeface is the most common in Malaysia.
 It seems to be the go-to face and probably the most cost-effective option for vehicle owners that aren’t looking for anything fanciful.
 It seems to be a descendant of an older vintage version British number plate (see below) but lacks the panache and has a more utilitarian streak.
 The Wikipedia page describes it as a “compact version of Arial Bold“, this is probably because in the Road Transport guidelines, the authorities have used Arial Bold to stipulate the parameters.
 To those discerning individuals, this ubiquitous version is not Arial Bold compact or otherwise.
 I suspect the road transport authorities themselves fo not have this typeface.
 I suspect that this was probably designed on the fly by a local manufacturer back in the day.

 Vintage version British number plate